-- I. File with the Registrar of the University, on blanks provided by him, a formal application for entrance.
-(Academic.) - 2.
-With the application, make a deposit of \$25 (see page 7). - 3.
-Fill out completely and with great care, and return, the Applicant's Admission Blank (I) which will be sent upon receipt of the application to the Registrar.
+- I. Filewith the Director of Admissions of the University, on blanks provided by him, a formal application for entrance.
+(ACADEMIC.) - 2.
+With the application, make a deposit of \$25 (see page 6). - 3.
+Fill out completely and with great care, and return, the Applicant's Admission Blank (I) which will be sent upon receipt of the application by the Director of Admissions.
 (Personal.)

 The Committee will then consider the case and report its decision at as early a date as possible.
 As the task of compiling the necessary evidence is time-consuming and as the eligible list will be filled quickly, it is urged that decisions be made and applications filed early.
-August 1 is set as the last day upon which formal applications for admission in September may be filed and the last day upon which the twenty-five dollars deposit may be accepted.
+August I is set as the last day upon which formal applications for admission in September may be filed and the last day upon which the twenty-five dollars deposit may be accepted.